Arcadia-Science/2023-amblyomma-annotation/annotation/README.md

 Proteins were predicted as part of a larger effort for processing Chelicerate proteomes, and selected from just tick species as documented [here](https://github.com/Arcadia-Science/2023-chelicerate-analysis).

-Transcripts were compiled and assembled from various _Amblyomma_ datasets including our own in-house Isoseq tick saliva dataset, which is documented [here](https://github.com/Arcadia-Science/2023-amblyomma-americanum-txome-assembly).
+Transcripts were compiled and assembled from various _Amblyomma americanum_ datasets including our own in-house Isoseq tick saliva dataset, which is documented [here](https://github.com/Arcadia-Science/2023-amblyomma-americanum-txome-assembly).

 ## Installation and Running the Workflow
 You can install Docker [according to your OS](https://docs.docker.com/engine/install/), and Nextflow and the dependencies by creating a conda environment: